 All visitors (including parents/guardians) must report to the school office upon entrance to any of the school buildings.
-Anyone entering the school after 7:50 a.m. or before 3:00 p.m. will be able to gain access to the school by using the doors on the south side of school (under the awning) and then you will be buzzed into school.
+Anyone entering the school after 7:50 a.m. or before 3:00 p.m. will be able to gain access to the school by using Door 9 on the south side of school (under the awning) and then you will be buzzed into school.
 You will then report to the Elementary School office to sign in.
+Non-staff members will need to state their name and purpose for entering before being permitted to enter.